-Frequency with Governance Please explain

-which climate- mechanisms into

-related issues
+Frequency with which climate-related issues are a scheduled agenda item Governance mechanisms into which climate-related issues are integrated Please explain Scheduled - some meetings Reviewing innovation/R&D priorities Reviewing and guiding strategy Overseeing and guiding the The Board's Nominating and Governance Committee reviews and guides the company's climate change strategy, goals and targets.
+In 2022, First Solar submitted its science-based targets for validation by the Science-Based Targets Initiative and set a target to reduce its scope 3 GHG emissions intensity from purchased goods and services by 45% per MW produced by 2028, relative to 2020.

+development of a transition plan

+Monitoring the implementation of a transition plan

+Monitoring progress towards corporate targets

-are a scheduled agenda item which climate-related issues are integrated Scheduled - some meetings Reviewing and guiding strategy Reviewing and guiding risk management policies Monitoring implementation and performance of objectives Monitoring and overseeing progress against goals and targets for addressing climate-related issues The Board's Nominating and Governance Committee reviews and guides the company's climate change strategy, goals and targets.
-In 2021, First Solar set science-based targets to reduce our absolute scope 1 and scope 2 emissions by 2028 and achieve Net Zero by 2050.
-First Solar's ESG Steering Committee, led by our Chief Executive Officer and consisting of our Executive Leadership Team, reports into the Nominating and Governance Committee on a biannual or more frequent basis.
-Updates to the Nominating and Governance Committee include reviewing the ESG dashboard to monitor progress on targets and our energy, water and greenhouse gas emissions intensity.
-The ESG Steering Committee also provides updates on opportunities related to our approach Responsible Solar.
+Reviewing and guiding the risk management process First Solar's ESG Steering Committee, led by our Chief Executive Officer and consisting of our Executive Leadership Team, reports into the Nominating and Governance Committee on a biannual or more frequent basis.
+Updates to the Nominating and Governance Committee include reviewing the ESG dashboard to monitor progress on energy, water and greenhouse gas emissions targets.
+The ESG Steering Committee also provides updates on opportunities related to our approach Responsible Solar, which includes manufacturing ultra low-carbon solar modules and continuously driving down the environmental footprint of our products by designing for sustainability.
+In the context of the fight against climate change, all PV technologies are not created equal.
+Where and how a PV module and its components are manufactured significantly impacts its environmental profile and determines how many greenhouse gas emissions they will be able to avoid and displace.

 Our commitment to 'Responsible Solar' is underpinned by the belief that solar should never come at the price of people or the planet and drives our company's environmental, social, governance (ESG) strategy and differentiation.
-Our approach to Responsible Solar is interwoven into every aspect of our business and product life cycle- from raw material sourcing to end-of-life recycling: Operating a responsible supply chain with zero tolerance for forced labor Manufacturing using less energy, water and semiconductor Enabling faster decarbonization through lower embodied carbon Maximizing resource recovery to enhance circularity oversees financial risks, legal and compliance risks, information security risks (including cybersecurity), and other risk management functions.
-The Audit committee of the Board receives enterprise risk management updates on a biannual or more frequent basis and reviews climate-related risks and key mitigation approaches for potential disruption of our manufacturing process or facilities, facility outages and infrastructure breakdown, ESG disclosure requirements and investor expectations, changes in market incentives and demand for our low carbon solar products, insurance coverage, and the carbon intensity of our operations and supply chain.
+Our approach to Responsible Solar is interwoven into every aspect of our business and product life cycle- from raw material sourcing and manufacturing to end-of-life recycling:

+- Operating a responsible supply chain with zero tolerance for forced labor - Manufacturing using less energy, water and semiconductor material - Enabling faster decarbonization through lower embodied carbon - Maximizing resource recovery to enhance circularity

+The Audit committee of the Board oversees financial risks, legal and compliance risks, information security risks (including cybersecurity), and other risk management functions.
+The Audit committee receives enterprise risk management updates on a biannual or more frequent basis and reviews climate-related risks and key mitigation approaches for potential disruption of our manufacturing process or facilities, facility outages and infrastructure breakdown, ESG disclosure requirements and investor expectations, changes in market incentives and demand for our low carbon solar products, insurance coverage, and the carbon intensity of our operations and supply chain.